 Applicants must be US citizens or US legal permanent residents to qualify for admission to the program.
 All students for whom English is not their first language must submit a TOEFL score taken within the 2 years prior to the September 1 application deadline.
 Minimum TOEFL score is 100.
-A TOEFL score must be received in order for your application to be reviewed.
+A TOEFL score must be received for your application to be reviewed.

 General Academic Requirements

 - Applicants must hold a bachelor's degree from a regionally-accredited US or Canadian educational institution